Distributed NLI: Learning to Predict Human Opinion Distributions for Language Reasoning: Experimental Setup

 \subsection{Metrics}

-For each experiment, we report both the accuracy on the majority label as a metric for standard NLU, and the KL-divergence and JS-distance (JSD) between the predicted distribution and the soft distribution as a metric for modeling distribution.
-On UNLI, we follow the original paper to report the Pearson correlation $r$ and the Spearman correlation $\rho$ between the provided graded label and the entailment probability predicted by our model.
-We do not report the MSE metric for UNLI since their label represents slightly different meanings as our output, so without fine-tuning, our model is not expected to predict the same value as the target.
-On PK2019, we report the same metrics as ChaosNLI, i.e., JSD, KL, and accuracy.
+We report the accuracy on the majority label and the KL-divergence and JS-distance (JSD) between the predicted distribution and the soft distribution.
+On UNLI, we report the Pearson correlation $r$ and the Spearman correlation $\rho$ between the provided graded label and the predicted entailment probability, following the original UNLI setup.\footnote{We do not report the MSE metric for UNLI since their label represents slightly different meanings as our output, our model is not expected to predict the same value as the target.} On PK2019, we report the same metrics as ChaosNLI.